Real or not? Anthony Rendon biggest All-Star snub, plus no Miggy or Cano

 Trout: I'd move Mookie Betts into the starting lineup and replace Trout on the roster with Jackie Bradley Jr. Lorenzo Cain would be another possibility.

-Castro: The logical guy here would be Cano, although with Schoop on the team, you wouldn't have necessarily have to go with a straight position swap.
+Castro: The logical guy here would be Cano, although with Schoop on the team, you wouldn't necessarily have to go with a straight position swap.

 Keuchel: I was a little surprised teammate Chris Devenski didn't make it, but the AL team included only three relievers.
 The funny thing there is the players didn't vote for Corey Kluber as one of the five best starters in the AL. What?
 Anyway, Devenski has a good case, but I'd go with another starter: Tampa Bay's Chris Archer, who ranks second in the AL in strikeouts and third in innings.